 - Teams: $27/month

-Bolt.new is a browser-based platform that starts a lot like Lovable and Base44.
-Users are invited to prompt the generator in plain English, or to import their projects from Figma or GitHub.
-There is also the option to enable other AI agents, such as Claude AI and V1 Agent, another full-stack coding application, in order to prompt the chatbot further.
+Bolt.new is a browser-based platform and users can prompt the generator in plain English or to import their projects from Figma or GitHub.
+Users can enable other AI agents, such as Claude AI and V1 Agent, another full-stack coding application, to prompt the chatbot further.

-What stood out to me straight away was the “Plan” option in the prompt bar.
-As you’re working on your app, you can brainstorm with the AI without making any solid changes to your project.
-Once you’ve submitted your plan, the AI will break down in bullet points what elements should be included, along with a helpful summary at the end that justifies its decisions.
+A standout features is the “Plan” option in the prompt bar: as you’re working on your app, you can brainstorm with the AI.
+Once you submit your plan, the AI will break down in bullet points what elements should be included, along with a helpful summary at the end that justifies its decisions.

-Bolt.new’s design options felt unique and inventive compared with options such as Lovable and Base44.
+Bolt.new’s design options feel unique and inventive compared with options such as Lovable and Base44.
 Source: Tech.co testing

-Better yet, if you do have some coding experience, you can easily switch screens and take over the design options for yourself, which is great for users that want a bit more originality.
+Better yet, if you do have some coding experience, you can easily switch screens and take over the design options for yourself, which is great for users who want a bit more originality.

-However, compared with alternatives such as Base44 and Lovable, I did feel that my app took a lot longer to load, and there were some lags that made using the platform slightly frustrating at times.
-That being said, I still feel the platform is a solid option for those wanting to both utilize AI generation tools and to probe deeper, using code.
+However, compared with alternatives Base44 and Lovable, the app took a lot longer to load in our tests.
+The platform remains a solid option for those wanting to both utilize AI generation tools and to probe deeper, using code.

 Import options from Bolt.new included GitHub and Figma.
 Source: Tech.co testing